adrian154/blog/public/blogposts/2023-reflection/blogpost.md

     </div>
 </div>

 This might be the part where I whine about my various misgivings about this past year, but I figure that the time has come to set them aside before they are committed to the historical record.
 So I'm just going to say that I still think I got a lot out of this year.
 I met a lot of friends, made a number of cherished memories, and discovered a lot of new interests that I would have probably never anticipated.
+And really, isn't that what it's all about?

 # Upcoming Blogposts